Enji (deity): In traditional feasts and particular events

 The old pagan cult of the mountain and mountain tops is widespread among Albanians.
 Pilgrimages to sacred mountains take place regularly during the year.
 This ancient practice is still preserved today, notably in Tomorr, Pashtrik, Lybeten, Gjallicë, Rumia, Koritnik, Shkëlzen, Mount Krujë, Shelbuem, Këndrevicë, Maja e Hekurave, Shëndelli and many others.
 In Albanian folk beliefs the mountain worship is strictly related to the cult of Nature in general, and the cult of the Sun in particular.
 Prayers to the Sun, ritual bonfires, and animal sacrifices have been common practices performed by Albanians during the ritual pilgrimage on mountain tops.

 In his short autobiographic book My Life in Albania (La mia vita in Albania, dated to 1881–1882), Lazër Tusha from Shkodër (the first known Albanian autobiographer) described and explained in detail the customs, embroidery, and folk beliefs and superstitions of the Albanians.
 In particular he reported that in non-religious traditional festivities such as the eve of Shëngjon's day (Saint John's Eve, after sunset of 23 June and before sunrise of 24 June), people used to light fires and jump across them.
 At celebrations, but also at eclipses, or when about to cross a fast-flowing river, Albanians used to fire into the air with their firearms.
 This practice falls within the widespread Albanian fire rituals of apotropaic nature to ward off evil and darkness, also performed during storms.

-The summer solstice is celabrated by Albanians often with the name Shën Gjini–Shën Gjoni, but also with the name Festa e Malit or Festa e Bjeshkës ("Mountain Feast"), as well as Festa e Blegtorisë ("Livestock Feast").
+The summer solstice is celebrated by Albanians often with the name Shën Gjini–Shën Gjoni, but also with the name Festa e Malit or Festa e Bjeshkës ("Mountain Feast"), as well as Festa e Blegtorisë ("Livestock Feast").
 It is associated with the production in agricultural and livestock activities.
 To celebrate this feast, bonfires are traditionally lit where straw is burned and ashes are thrown on the ground, as a "burning for regeneration" ritual.
 Tribal or community fires are traditionally made with straw, with people jumping across them.
 In some regions plumes of burning chaff were carried in the air, running through the fields and hills.
 The ashes of the straw that burned in the ritual fires of this event are traditionally thrown to the field for good luck.